TjWheeler/LightVx/src/README.md

 * JpgSignatureValidator - Validates the image signature magic numbers, accepts a stream, must not be null
 * GifSignatureValidator - Validates the image signature magic numbers, accepts a stream, must not be null
 * PngSignatureValidator - Validates the image signature magic numbers, accepts a stream, must not be null
+* CurrencyValidator - Validates a string is a valid currency format.
+Optionally can fallback to a double validation.

 ### File Signature Validators
 You can validate a Stream containing an image.
 Supports Jpg, Png, Gif.